 After enduring both the tragic death of her father and a grueling schedule on the frontlines as a hospital nurse at the start of COVID, Emem Obot found a renewed sense of meaning as she built her non-surgical aesthetic practice, Elite Practitioner.

 Before his death, Emem Obot’s father was overwhelmed with work demands.
-He was a nurse just like Emem.
-When Emem recognized similar patterns in herself–thanks to 12-hour hospital shifts and working two jobs–she knew it was time to make a change.
+He was a nurse just like Obot.
+When Obot recognized similar patterns in herself–thanks to 12-hour hospital shifts and working two jobs–she knew it was time to make a change.

-To strike a manageable balance, Emem has had to be strategic in her decision-making.
-While expanding her business during the COVID pandemic, Emem couldn’t offer onsite services right away since few people were venturing outside.
+To strike a manageable balance, Obot has had to be strategic in her decision-making.
+While expanding her business during the COVID pandemic, Obot couldn’t offer onsite services right away since few people were venturing outside.
 However, that time allowed her to focus on boosting her expertise and building out a physical space for the business.

-Searching online for an affordable space for kick starting her business, Emem found a single room in the heart of downtown Chicago–with a larger office just across the hall that would be ideal for servicing clients.
-Emem was able to occupy the smaller office while the larger space was prepared for her to welcome clients when businesses opened back up.
+Searching online for an affordable space for kick starting her business, Obot found a single room in the heart of downtown Chicago–with a larger office just across the hall that would be ideal for servicing clients.
+Obot was able to occupy the smaller office while the larger space was prepared for her to welcome clients when businesses opened back up.

 And so she began to grow her aesthetic services.

-Thanks to the device’s portability, Emem can process payments wherever she needs to–whether from her client’s treatment room or onsite as she administers concierge COVID tests, for instance.
+Thanks to the device’s portability, Obot can process payments wherever she needs to–whether from her client’s treatment room or onsite as she administers concierge COVID tests, for instance.
 She likes that Clover gives her the flexibility to adjust the cost of services.
 For example, when she books COVID testing services for private parties, she’s able to adjust the cost in the event a different number of people show up for testing than was originally scheduled.
-Additionally, Clover’s virtual terminal comes in handy for gift card credits–Emem frequently offers a gift card for first-time services.
+Additionally, Clover’s Virtual Terminal comes in handy for gift card credits–Obot frequently offers a gift card for first-time services.

-While Emem continues to offer private contract nursing services through Elite Practitioner, she hopes to grow her aesthetic services enough to sustain her business completely.
+While Obot continues to offer private contract nursing services through Elite Practitioner, she hopes to grow her aesthetic services enough to sustain her business completely.

-If she could offer advice to her younger self, she’d say: “‘Do your research and stay the course.’
+If she could offer advice to her younger self, Obot would say: “‘Do your research and stay the course.’
 I definitely built the business by myself, and I do the best I can to make it great.
 And this is just the beginning.”

-After all, what is more beautiful than a sustainable lifestyle?
+After all, what’s more beautiful than a sustainable lifestyle?